Year 4

 In the following weeks, the pupils will be provided with opportunities to experience:

-- Applying literacy skills to write about Roman Myths
+- Applying literacy skills to write about poetry places or objects that make us feel welsh

-- Using literacy skills to write from the perspective of a Roman soldier
+- Using literacy skills to write and create new recipes

-- Asking good questions and using their knowledge to develop their understanding of Roman culture and historical figures whilst using a plethora of sources.
+- Asking good questions and using their knowledge to develop their understanding of the Welsh community and culture using a plethora of sources.

 - Contributing to deep and meaningful questions based on a variety of stimuli using visible thinking routines and Philosophy for Children (P4C) sessions, e.g. relationships

-- Understanding collective citizenship and the importance of looking after our world (sustainability), including the immediate environment of the school allotments – growing herbs and vegetables for a Roman banquet
+- Understanding collective citizenship and the importance of looking after our world (sustainability), including the immediate environment of the school allotments – growing herbs and vegetables for a food festival

-- Immersing themselves in real-life experiences; to include experiencing life as a Roman
+- Immersing themselves in real-life experiences; to include experiences of visiting a market

-- Deciphering Latin words and making connections with how this language is connected to other languages, including Welsh
+- Deciphering words from first languages within our classes – making connections with how these languages are connected to other languages, including Welsh

-- Applying literacy and DCF skills to present information about the life of key Roman figures
+- Applying literacy and DCF skills to present information about Food Miles and their global impact